 Among the top suppliers receiving the largest share of the coronavirus contract value were suppliers of PPE and test kits, and private healthcare providers easing the pressure on the NHS.

-Our list of the top ten suppliers with the most coronavirus contracts suggests a heavy reliance on consultants and air freight companies to support the Government in its response to the virus.
+Our list of the top ten suppliers with the most coronavirus contracts suggests a heavy reliance on consultants, recruitment agencies, air freight companies, and more recently outsourcers to support the Government in its response to the virus.

-Tussell's data on Government's COVID-19 response in the press
+Our data on the government's COVID-19 response in the press

 If you need Tussell's support to shed light on a particular area of public sector contracts or spending on the pandemic, please contact our press team.

-We've played a vital role in helping the press and the public better understand the government's response to the pandemic.
-We have collected more than 50 citations from the media since April.
+We've played a vital role in helping the press and the public better understand the government's response to the pandemic, with more than 100 citations from the media since April 2020.

 Below are some news articles that feature Tussell's data and analysis.